fboes/blogophon/README.md

 How it works
 ------------

 Almost all stuff you will be doing with Blogophon is done via command line.
-Or just call [`./blogophone.js`](blogophone.js), so you will not need any manual at all.
+Just call `npm start` or [`./index.js`](index.js) (which results in the same task being called), so you will not need any manual at all.

-If you do not want to use [`./blogophone.js`](blogophone.js), this is the manual:
+If you do not want to use [`./index.js`](index.js), this is the manual:

 ### Create a new article

-1. Create a new Markdown file in `user/posts` (e.g. by using [`./blogophone.js`](blogophone.js) and selecting "Create new article").
+1. Create a new Markdown file in `user/posts`.
 1. Generate HTML files either automatically or manually (see below).

 ### Generate HTML files automatically